patricksavalle/api-zaplog/README.md

 Advanced SQL and advanced PHP.
 We're using the full spectrum of OO PHP 7.3 syntax and the datamodel contains built-in referential integrity (foreign keys), events and triggers.

-Kennis van het SLIM3 framework is handig (hoewel de code voor zich spreekt), maar niet nodig als je aan delen van de applicatie wilt werken.
+Knowledge of the SLIM3 framework is useful but not required.
+The code speaks for itself.

 ## Deploying the REST-server